 What’s new in 0.11.0

-Fixed display of changes in the file browser
+Fixed the display of changes in the file browser

-We noticed that sometimes changes in the file browser were not immediately visible and the Engee window required a reload.
-We fixed this bug and now you will always be able to see the current state of your file storage.
+We noticed that sometimes changes in the file browser are not immediately visible and the window Engee it required a reboot.
+We fixed this issue and now you can always see the current state of your file storage.

 Copying a variable name

-For your convenience, we have added the ability to copy the variable name in the corresponding area via the context menu, to insert the variable into a model block or script function, for example.
+For your convenience, we have added the ability to copy the variable name in the appropriate area through the context menu, so that you can then insert the variable into the model block or script function, for example.

-We try to make the most convenient environment for working with interactive scripts and to facilitate routine tasks with code cells we have developed the ability to cancel and repeat actions (hotkeys Ctrl(Cmd)-Z and Ctrl(Cmd)-Y) for the following commands:
+We try to make the most convenient environment for working with interactive scripts and to facilitate routine tasks with code cells, we have developed the ability to undo and repeat actions (keyboard shortcuts Ctrl(Md)-Z and Ctrl(Md)-Y) for the following commands:

 -